COUNTY OF ALBEMARLE

 Robert and Carolyn Michie, Albemarle County Service Authority (ACSA) Jurisdictional Area Amendment Request for Water Service

-Request for public hearing to amend the Jurisdictional Area Boundary to provide water service to Tax Map 79, Parcels 17 and 17C located on the north side of Route 250, near the intersection of Route 250 and North Milton Road.
+Public hearing on a proposed amendment to the Jurisdictional Area Boundary to provide water service to Tax Map 79, Parcels 17 and 17C located on the north side of Route 250, near the intersection of Route 250 and North Milton Road.

 LEGAL REVIEW: Yes